Don’t get caught: Fraud is everyone’s business | CFIB

 Three ways to protect your business

 - Use pre-employment checks: Set yourself off on the right foot from the beginning.
-Upon hire, criminal background checks are not always necessary, but make sure to always verify references.
+Upon hire, background checks are not always necessary, but make sure to always verify references.
 You may also wish to see certificates/diplomas of courses completed to verify that the potential employee has the qualifications they claim to have.

-- Identify the most valuable assets of your company and think how to protect them: This could be sales information, internal processes and procedures, intellectual property, proprietary software, customer information, etc. A privacy policy can help prevent information leaks and a non-competition clause in an employment contract can protect your business if an employee moves on.
+- Identify the most valuable assets of your company and think how to protect them: This could be sales information, internal processes and procedures, intellectual property, proprietary software, customer information, etc. A privacy and/or confidentiality policy can help prevent information leaks.
+Fraud is not always intentional – a lack of awareness amongst employees of things like information security and privacy regulations can allow others to commit fraud against your business and your customers.

 Health and safety fraud